nate-adkins/nate-adkins.github.io/_projects/retailbot.md

 toc_icon: "none"
 ---

+## Highlights
+- Integrated an autonomy system using LiDAR, IMU, depth cameras, and SLAM
+- Created a custom Python library for Roboteq motor controllers, enabling odometry and system modeling

 ## Meet Retailbot

 Retailbot is an indoor research robot focused on creating real-time human safety maps as part of an ongoing project at the WVU Interactive Robotics Laboratory.
 Retailbot is equipped with a Velodyne VLP-16 LiDAR, an Intel Realsense D455 depth camera, and a ZED 2i stereo camera.